- Warm cabin trims

 The X5 xDrive50i makes the rearview camera, metallic paints, 19-inch wheels; front ventilated seats, and leather upholstery are standard.
 Its above-and-beyond options include most of the above, and additionally, an executive package with ceramic knobs and switches, Harman Kardon audio, head-up display, satellite radio, keyless entry, and side window shades.

+The xDrive35d diesel is EPA-rated at an impressive 24/31 mpg, or 27 mpg combined.
 The V-8-powered xDrive50i model doesn't move forward as briskly in gas mileage.
-It's rated at 14 mpg city and 22 mpg highway for 17 mpg combined--up slightly, and somewhat better than many of the V-8 SUV alternatives.
+It's rated at 15 mpg city and 22 mpg highway for 17 mpg combined.